 Factors that alter risk of mortality are often unrelated to health condition and treatment effect but ultimately affect patient outcome.
 For example, long-term survival after liver transplantation is significantly greater for younger individuals (Duffy et al., 2010).
 Probability of non-CVD mortality increases with age and this competing risk can similarly limit an elderly individual’s capacity to benefit from preventive treatment.
 However, the CVD example is complicated by the fact that age is an independent predictor of CVD risk, and therefore the competing risk of non-CVD mortality must be weighed against the increased risk of a disease-related event (D’Agostino, Pencina, Massaro, & Coady, 2013).

-Research has been conducted which considers geographic- and provider-related sources of heterogeneity in patient outcome.
-An analysis of multinational clinical trials provides evidence that healthcare costs vary substantially between countries (Willan et al., 2005).
-Indeed, Geue, Wu, Leyland, Lewsey, and Quinn (2016) have shown that even within one country significant differentials exist between inpatient costs in rural and urban settings.
+Research has been conducted that considers geographic- and provider-related sources of heterogeneity in patient outcome.
+An analysis of multinational clinical trials provides evidence that healthcare costs vary substantially among countries (Willan et al., 2005).
+Indeed, Geue, Wu, Leyland, Lewsey, and Quinn (2016) have shown that even within one country`, significant differentials exist between inpatient costs in rural and urban settings.
 Treatment success rate is also likely to vary based on physician characteristics.
-For example, surgeons with more experience have greater surgical success rates and their patients have better post-operative quality of life (Cahill et al., 2014), while recent evidence suggests that female physicians have significantly lower mortality and readmission rates than their male counterparts (Tsugawa et al., 2017).
+For example, surgeons with more experience have greater surgical success rates and their patients have better postoperative quality of life (Cahill et al., 2014), while recent evidence suggests that female physicians have significantly lower mortality and readmission rates than their male counterparts (Tsugawa et al., 2017).

-5. Preferences are an important factor that may lead to heterogeneous patient outcomes.
-Patient preferences are specifically relevant with regards to treatment disutility and health state valuation.
+Preferences are an important factor that may lead to heterogeneous patient outcomes.
+Patient preferences are specifically relevant with regard to treatment disutility and health state valuation.

 The health-related quality of life that patients attribute to different treatments and health states often varies based on observable characteristics.
 An online survey of 1,000 U.S. residents found that the disutility attributable to regular pill-taking varies greatly across the U.S. adult population (Hutchins, Viera, Sheridan, & Pignone, 2015).
 In a decision-modeling study, Pandya, Sy, Cho, Weinstein, and Gaziano (2015) showed that pill-taking disutility is a key determinant of the cost-effectiveness of preventive statin therapy for CVD-free individuals.
 Additionally, studies have shown that individuals differentially value health states based on age (Dolan, 2000).

-6. Factors revealed over time are a final potential determinant of heterogeneity in patient-level cost-effectiveness.
-If these factors are observable, patients can be split into subgroups and a decision-maker can make differential decisions based on each group’s respective outcomes.
+Factors revealed over time are a final potential determinant of heterogeneity in patient-level cost-effectiveness.
+If these factors are observable, patients can be split into subgroups and a decision maker can make differential decisions based on each group’s respective outcomes.

-Treatment response is a factor that is revealed over time that may allow for differential decision-making.
-Some patients receiving statin therapy for CVD prevention experience adverse side effects including myalgia and loss of memory (Kashani et al., 2006).
+Treatment response is a factor that is revealed over time that may allow for differential decisionmaking.
+Some patients receiving statin therapy for CVD prevention experience adverse effects, including myalgia and loss of memory (Kashani et al., 2006).
 Often these side effects can be avoided by changing dosage or choice of statin.
 Altering either of these treatment parameters may improve the patient’s health and cost outcomes.